 eager young soldiers from a thousand rural tributaries to basic training and the war.
 In the 1950’s and 60’s a passageway to paradise for vacationing families with kids, lined with whimsical attractions, giants and whales and wigwams and, at the end of it all, a magic kingdom, beckoning.

-By the 1970’s the interstate was siphoning off the slow moving traffic, the rubber neckers, the lingerers, firing them down four lanes of carefully crowned and graded aggregate, bypassing the towns.
+By the 1970’s the interstate was siphoning off the slow moving traffic, the rubberneckers, the malingerers, firing them down four lanes of carefully crowned and graded aggregate, bypassing the towns.
 Route 66 fell into decline.
 OPEC was on everybody’s mind.
 Where are we going to get that energy now?

 Any Crazy Notion on Route 66

 At Weatherford rank upon rank of giant windmills, sleek, white, imperious, throwing their slowly spinning shadows on the ground.
-Further along, the dipping bird wells sit idle, dipping no more.
+Further along, the dipping bird wells, dipping no more.
 Temperature 74.

 Into the dusk, chasing the sunset into the panhandle, the Texas high plains.
 The land sprawls and stretches, diving, caving, eroding, leaving flattops, flat as anvils, and suddenly reverting back to innocent grassland again, like something coy and elusive.

-My last image this day: an old farmyard windmill, a third of its blades missing, solitary, black and conspicuous against the orange stripe of the sunset, creaking slowly, turning round and round.
+My last image this day was an old farm windmill, a third of its blades missing, solitary, black and conspicuous against the orange of the sunset, creaking slowly, turning round and round.
 It was here.
+It lives on.